getditto-shared/custom-conflict-resolution/README.md

 However, there are some scenarios in which you may want more direct control over data provenance.
 In a typical HTTP-backed system, you'd write an HTTP middleware layer.
 In Ditto, you can do the same at the application logic layer.
 This is typically done after reading data from the `observer` and passing that data back to the UI.
 This is called a *Materialized View.*

+This demo application implements materialized views using a role-based conflict resolution system.
+It utilizes two collections: `tasks` and `tasks_overrides`.
+Junior users write to the `tasks` collection, while Senior users write to the `tasks_overrides` collection.
+The app combines data from both collections client-side, with override tasks always taking precedence over regular tasks when they share the same ID.
+This pattern demonstrates how to implement custom business logic for data merging while maintaining the performance benefits of Ditto's native conflict resolution within each collection.

 ### Caveats

 Materialized Views in Ditto today have tradeoffs: